exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 With this additional option, `exaslct` won't build and export the container again, which might be a faster approach if you have access to the container file, but for some reason the internal cache and/or the docker image has been deleted.

+**Note**:
-**Note**: `exaslct` won't check if the given container file is compatible with the given flavor path.
+1. `exaslct` won't check if the given container file is compatible with the given flavor path.
 If this is not the case, the tests probably will fail.
+2. As `exaslct` cannot check if the file was changed during different executions of `run-db-test` with options `--reuse-uploaded-container` or `--reuse-test-environment`, `exaslct` will always skip the upload if those options are set and the file already exists in BucketFS.

 ## Cleaning up after you are finished